mozilla-services/heka/docs/source/config/inputs/process.rst

 be piped into the stdin for the next process in the chain.
 ProcessInput creates Fields[ExitStatus] and Fields[SubcmdErrors].
 Fields[ExitStatus] represents the platform dependent exit status of the last command in the command chain.
-Fields[SubcmdErrors] represnets errors from each sub command, in the format of "Subcommand[<subcommand ID>] returned an error: <error message>".
+Fields[SubcmdErrors] represents errors from each sub command, in the format of "Subcommand[<subcommand ID>] returned an error: <error message>".

 Config: